RenqiChen/The_Crop/README.md

 This repository contains the code and data for our paper `Empowering and Assessing the Utility of Large Language Models in Crop Science`.

-We introduce CROP, which includes a novel instruction tuning dataset (Crop dataset) specifically designed to enhance LLMs’ professional capabilities in the crop science sector, along with a benchmark (Crop benchmark) that serves as a comprehensive evaluation of LLMs’ understanding of the domain knowledge.
-To the best of our knowledge, Crop dataset is the first-ever instruction tuning dataset in the crop science domain.
+We introduce CROP, which includes a novel instruction tuning dataset (Crop dataset) specifically designed to enhance LLMs’ professional capabilities in the crop science sector, along with a benchmark (Crop benchmark) that serves as a comprehensive evaluation of LLMs’ understanding of the domain knowledge. **To the best of our knowledge, Crop dataset is the first-ever instruction tuning dataset in the crop science domain**.
 We anticipate that CROP will accelerate the adoption of LLMs in the domain of crop science, ultimately contributing to global food production.

 Our project website is https://RenqiChen.github.io/The_Crop/.